thh2013/thh2013.github.io/README.md

-A simple webpage saving my friends' gaming walkthrough and tools
+A simple webpage saving some game walkthroughs and tools